Shelbylouis/alces-flight-center/README.md

 - Create them a Flight Center account in the appropriate site, using the email address of their Flight SSO account.

+## Design

+### Authorisation

+A brief overview of how we're currently altering the UI based on what the `current_user` is authorised to do:

+- Whenever we do conditional logic on the role of the current user, e.g. `if current_user.admin?`, we should instead switch using the Pundit policy for the record and action we are considering, e.g. `if policy(@case).create?` (the user is implicit when doing this in a view).
+This avoids duplicating authorisation logic in various places in views/decorators etc., which avoids the possibility of this getting out-of-sync with the actual auth logic in the policy.

+- When buttons etc. are admin-only, they should not be shown at all to other types of users.

+- When buttons etc. are contact-only, they should not be shown to admins.

+- Any button that will change the state of the system, rather than just being for navigation or querying purposes, should not be available to viewers, and this should be both enforced server-side and indicated client-side (either by making the buttons unavailable or disabled as appropriate).

+- Viewer users should be able to see (but not alter) all information across the site which should be available to contacts.

+- When a button is available to contacts but should not be available to viewers, this should be indicated by disabling the button and indicating why this is the case - this can be done in a consistent way across the site using the `PolicyDependentOptions` class.

 ## Redis

 We require a Redis server to handle our asynchronous email queue.
 In